Administration of your Grant

 Essential post-award information

-An electronic Grants Manual has been prepared by Carleton's Business Office as a resource for faculty who have received external or federal funding, in order to provide the necessary resources to ensure a successful project.
+An electronic Grants Manual has been prepared by Carleton's Business Office as a resource for faculty who have received external or federal funding.
+It provides information to aid the Principal Investigator in conducting proper fiscal management and oversight of the project.

 After a grant has been awarded, the Office of Corporate and Foundation Relations (CFR)

-- notifies the Dean's Office, the Assistant Comptroller in the Business Office, the appropriate academic department, and the principal investigator of award details, including reporting requirements, as applicable.
+- notifies the Dean's Office, Susan Benson, Grant and Cash Manager (x5990) in the Business Office, the appropriate academic department, and the principal investigator of award details, including reporting requirements, as applicable.

 - generates reminders of reports due, via an automated system, which are forwarded to the reporting officer (usually the principal investigator or project director) for handling.